-You can find details of our environmentally friendly building including ground source energy and heat pumps to heat and cool the building, provide hot water and also to heat the swimming pool on our Environment and area page.
+You can find details of our environmentally friendly building including ground source energy and heat pumps to heat and cool the building, provide hot water and also to heat the swimming pool on our page.

 La Posada de San Marcos has 6 en suite rooms all with large south facing terraces overlooking the dining terrace, garden and swimming pool.